yitchoong/cloudapi/markdown/products-2.md

 front --> user: Render details page for package product
 ```

 In this sequence diagram, the user selected the Careful Term Life package to explore further.
 The package will have information about the package main product as well as the package riders.
 When the user drills down on the main or riders in the package, it will get the additional textual write up about the product.
 This can include information about the underwriting rules, the benefits of the package products as well as the terms and conditions.
-All these provide information for the user to understand the products in the package.
+All these provide information for the user to understand the products and features in the package.

 ##### 2.3 Favorite Package